vkayy/evs-journal/README.md

 # ev's journal

-this web app is currently in development, but is functional in regards to posting and liking blogs and requests, with user authentication
+this web app is currently in development, but is functional in regards to posting and liking blogs and requests, with user authentication.

 ## languages, frameworks and libraries used